Let’s Connect:

 Instagram

-PJ has organized exhibitions and programming internationally, such as Notes for Tomorrow (Independent Curators International, 2021-Present), Trina Michelle Robinson: Open Your Eyes to Water (500 Capp Street and Root Division, 2026), to see what isn’t hard to see (Headlands Center for the Arts, 2025), Ceremonies: Rituals to Self (San Francisco Arts Commission, 2025), Cian Dayrit: Liberties Were Taken (Root Division, 2025), , Letter from the Network (Berkeley Art Center, 2024), Notes on Cultural Evidence (slash, 2023), Conversations on Carlos Villa: World-Making and Cross-Cultural Solidarity (Asian Art Museum, 2022), Tarsal by Metatarsal (Headlands Center for the Arts, 2021), Solidarity Struggle Victory (Southern Exposure, 2019), Rally: Queer Art and Activism Now (Dixon Place, 2017).
+His recent curatorial projects include Notes for Tomorrow (Independent Curators International, 2021-Present), Trina Michelle Robinson: Open Your Eyes to Water (500 Capp Street and Root Division, 2026), to see what isn’t hard to see (Headlands Center for the Arts, 2025), Ceremonies: Rituals to Self (San Francisco Arts Commission, 2025), Cian Dayrit: Liberties Were Taken (Root Division, 2025), , Letter from the Network (Berkeley Art Center, 2024), Notes on Cultural Evidence (slash, 2023), Conversations on Carlos Villa: World-Making and Cross-Cultural Solidarity (Asian Art Museum, 2022), Tarsal by Metatarsal (Headlands Center for the Arts, 2021), Solidarity Struggle Victory (Southern Exposure, 2019), Rally: Queer Art and Activism Now (Dixon Place, 2017).